 Finally, you have to make it easy for employees to participate and put clear instructions in place on how the scheme works.
 Always provide feedback and updates on referrals throughout the organisation regularly to encourage new referrals.

-Employee referrals can be a reliable, cost-effective way to find new talent fast, but to get the most from these schemes, you need to put structures in place that ensure they work for the unique needs of the business, as well as those that participate.
-If a referral programme doesn’t attract enough suitable candidates for a job vacancy, you can always revert to wider talent pools through job boards such as Zoek, currently offering free unlimited job advertising right up until 2020!
+If a referral programme doesn’t attract enough suitable candidates for a job vacancy, you can always revert to wider talent pools through job boards such as Zoek, currently offering free unlimited job advertising whereby you’re only charged per application received.